gitlabhq/gitlabhq/doc/gitlab-geo/configuration.md

 as a Geo node and set up the [database replication](database.md), the next steps can be summed up to:

-1. Configure the primary node
 1. Replicate some required configurations between the primary and the secondaries
 1. Configure a second, tracking database on each secondary
-1. Configure every secondary node in the primary's Admin screen
 1. Start GitLab on the secondary node's machine

 ### Prerequisites

-This is the last step of configuring a Geo node.
+This is the last step of configuring a Geo secondary node.
 Make sure you have followed the first two steps of the [Setup instructions](README.md#setup-instructions):

 1. You have already installed on the secondary server the same version of GitLab Enterprise Edition that is present on the primary server.